nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_10_Debut-game_create_Meteors.md

 ```
 >**Explanation:** This line moves the meteor downward at a speed of 400 pixels per second, scaled by dt (delta time).

+ - - #### 🔴 While this effectively controls vertical movement, it doesn’t account for any horizontal motion.

 <br>